tea7010/MyLearning/english/writing.md

 * I didn't know about Swag, which is a kind of camping tent but basically it specified to sleep.
 It sounded like it is popular in Australia, but I wonder whether it is also popular in Japan too.
 * I didn’t know about swags, which are a type of camping tent mainly designed for sleeping.
 They seem to be popular in Australia, but I wonder if they’re also common in Japan.

+* I had a kind of waste of time.
+The balance between the quality of the work and the requirements didn't match very much.
+I need to decide the priorities of tasks.
+In Japanese idioms says that a hanter who is after two rabbits at the same time cannot get even one.
+* I felt like I wasted time today.
+The balance between the quality of work and the actual requirements didn’t align well.
+I need to prioritize tasks more effectively.
+As a Japanese idiom says, “A hunter who chases two rabbits at the same time will catch neither.